 5.4.
 Malfunctions must be reported by the Customer with a description which is as detailed as possible in order to enable efficient troubleshooting by JENTIS.
 The manner of error reporting and the scope of support services are governed by the Licensing Agreement.
 Defects or malfunctions caused by hardware or software components located after the Handover Point do not fall within the scope of responsibility of JENTIS and must therefore be remedied solely by the Customer.

 5.5.
 In cases where the Customer is responsible for the defect, an obligation on the part of JENTIS to rectify the defect free of charge is excluded and the contractual services of JENTIS are deemed to have been provided in accordance with the Contract.
 The Customer must place an order with JENTIS for a remedy of the defect at the Customer’s expense.

 5.6.
 Restrictions or impairments of the services that lie outside the sphere of influence of JENTIS and insofar as they affect the availability or functionality of the service provided by JENTIS have no influence on the assessment of the contractual conformity of the services provided.
 Limitations or impairments of the services, to the extent they affect the availability or functionality of the services provided by JENTIS, may include in particular (1) actions of third parties not acting on behalf of JENTIS, (2) technical conditions of the Internet that are beyond the control of JENTIS, (3) force majeure, (4) the hardware and software used by the Customer and/or (5) its technical infrastructure.

-5.7.
-Insofar and as long as obligations cannot be fulfilled on time or properly due to a force majeure, non-fulfillment of obligations shall not constitute a breach of contract.
+5.7 Insofar and as long as obligations cannot be fulfilled by JENTIS on time or properly due to a force majeure, in such case non-fulfillment of obligations shall not constitute a breach of contract.

 5.8.
 Unless otherwise agreed, a price reduction due to defects or malfunctions shall be excluded.